awsdocs/amazon-workmail-administration-guide/doc_source/test-email-flow-rule.md

 1. In the navigation pane, choose **Organization settings**, **Inbound/Outbound rules**\.

-1. Do one of the following:
-   + For inbound email flow rules, next to **Test configuration**, enter the full email address of the sender to test\.
-   + For outbound email flow rules, next to **Test configuration**, enter the full email addresses of both the sender and recipient to test\.
+1. Next to **Test configuration**, enter the full email addresses of both the sender and recipient that you want to test\.

 1. Choose **Test**\.
 The action to be taken for the provided email address is displayed\.